You know when you meet someone and within about ten minutes, you’re already thinking, “Yeah… this is going to be a lot”?

 13. You’re unreliable and flaky.

 You make promises you don’t keep, cancel plans at the last minute, and forget important dates or commitments.
-This inconsistency makes it difficult for people to trust you or rely on you for anything, eroding the foundation of any relationship.
+This inconsistency makes it difficult for people to trust you or rely on you for anything, destroying the foundation of any relationship.

 14. You’re insensitive and tactless.